-Applications for the award this year should be submitted by June 1, 2018 and to allow time for review and announcements.
+Applications for the award this year should be submitted by June 1, 2020 and to allow time for review and announcements

 The Student Research Award is being administered through the Research Committee of PLTC, with additional reviewing support from members as may be required and offered.
 In support of research/projects relevant to long-term care, we invite applications at this time and which should be submitted to Craig Schweon, Ph.D., Chair of the Research Committee at , and with your attachments.

-We are requesting that those intending to apply submit an email letter of intent by May 1, 2018 to Craig Schweon, Ph.D.
-Chair of the Research Committee at , and so that we can best prepare for reviews.
+We are requesting that those intending to apply submit an email letter of intent by May 1, 2020 to Craig Schweon, Ph.D, Chair of the Research Committee at , and so that we can best prepare for reviews.
 The email of intent would note whether you intend to submit a paper or a poster session.
 You would want to identify the topic of your submission/research, contact information for you and your affiliation.

-Be sure to include a cover letter and contact information, your affiliation, research/faculty mentors you have worked with as relevant to this application, with their contact information, your interests as well as any other appropriate information in your email submission.
+Be sure to include a cover letter and contact information, your affiliation, research/faculty mentors you have worked with as relevant to this application, with their contact information, your interests as well as any other appropriate information in your application email.
 A resume is not required but may be submitted as well.
-Please note that we are requiring that you include an abstract of your study before the text.
+Please note that we are requiring that you include an abstract of your study/manuscript before the text.

-Please note that, again this year, though there will be one award, we are expanding the nature of project that can be submitted, in an effort to recognize different contributions and broaden submissions.
-In addition to formal research, we will consider projects with a scholarly basis such as formal literature reviews, program evaluation studies, intervention studies, formal needs assessments Qualitative and quantitative efforts will continue to be encouraged, different sample sizes depending on the nature of the study.
+Please note that, again this year, we are expanding the nature of paper projects that can be submitted, in an effort to recognize different contributions and broaden submissions.
+In addition to formal research, we will consider projects with a scholarly basis such as formal literature reviews, program evaluation studies, intervention studies, formal needs assessments.
+Qualitative and quantitative efforts will continue to be encouraged, different sample sizes depending on the nature of the study.
 A manuscript is required.
-Please feel free to consult if you have questions about the applicability of your project.
+Please feel free to consult if you have questions about the applicability of the project.